-It is the Board that sets the risk appetite of the Group and has oversight over the Group's top tier risks, which are refreshed on an annual basis and presented to the Board, together with updates on Group ERM initiatives, on a quarterly basis.
+It is the Board that sets the risk appetite of the Group and has oversight over the Group's top tier risks, which are refreshed on an annual basis to align with the Group's strategic priorities and initiatives.
+Together with updates on Group ERM initiatives, these risks are presented to the Board on a quarterly basis.

-During the financial year ended 31 March 2024, the BRTC reviewed the ERM Framework to ensure it remains relevant to the Group's circumstances.
+During the financial year ended 31 March 2025, the BRTC reviewed the ERM Framework to ensure it remains relevant to the Group's circumstances.
 The ERM framework consists of ERM Governance, ERM Process and ERM Monitoring.
 Both ERM process (risk reporting) and ERM monitoring (key risk indicators and incident reports circulated to BRTC) are performed on a quarterly basis.
 Critical technology matters such as IT (Cyber) security and risks associated with data strategy management are also discussed at length between the BRTC and Management, including the Group Chief Information Officer.